SmartDeveloperHub/sdh-framework/README.md

         });
     });
 ```

+## How to instantiate a new widget
+All the widgets have the same parameters: `MySampleWidget(element, resources, contexts, configuration)`

+ * **element**: DOM element where all the content of he widet should be placed.
+ * **resources**: Array of objects that define a resource.
+These objects can have the following properties (whose values can be modified through context updates):
+    * *id*: Id of the resource.
+This parameter is required.
+    * *\<api_parameters\>*: these are the parameters that the API accepts for this resource (i.e. from, to, max, accumulated, aggr...).
+The value of these parameters can be a single value or an array of values (multiparameters) which are expanded to all the possible combinations of values of the multiparameters of the resource.
+    * *post_aggr*: An String with a named post aggregator or a function.
+A post aggregator is executed after retrieving all the simple requests of a requests group (request that contains multiparameters) in order to combine them into a single response.
+The framework currently has two predefined post agregators: sum and avg.
+Note that the use of a post_aggr is not compulsory with multiparameters.
+        You can also define your own post aggregator functions.
+This functions must have the following parameters:
+        `function myPostAggregator(responses, skel)`
+        * responses: List of framework responses to a request group (all the requests generated after expanding all the multiparameters).
+        * skel: The framework builds a response with an empty data property, which the post aggregator should fill.

+        See an example with the "sum" post aggregator that is implemented in the framework:

+        ```javascript
+        var sumPostAggregator = function sumPostAggregator(responses, skel) {

+            var sum = 0;
+            for(var i = 0; i < responses.length; ++i, sum += vSum) {
+                var values = responses[i]['data']['values'];
+                for(var x = 0, vSum = 0; x < values.length; vSum += values[x++]);
+            }

+            skel['data']['values'] = [sum];

+            return skel;

+        };
+        ```
+    * *post_modifier*: Function executed after the post_aggr (if any) to modify an individual response.
+It receives a framework response and must return it.
+        See an example with a "toPercentage" post modifier:

+        ```javascript
+        var toPercentagePostModifier = function toPercentagePostModifier(resourceData) {

+            var values = resourceData['data']['values'];
+            for(var x = 0; x < values.length; x++) {
+                values[x] = Math.round(values[x] * 100);
+            }

+            return resourceData;

+        };
+        ```
+    * *static*: Array with a list of parameters for this resource that should be unalterable by context updates.
+As a consequence, static parameters must have a value as they can not be created through context updates.
+ * **contexts**: List with the name of the contexts that affect to the resources of this widget.
+ * **configuration**: Specific configuration for this widget.
+Each widget has their own configuration parameters.
+Check the code of the widget to see the detailed description of the configuration parameters it accepts.

 ## How to create a new widget
 Just create a new file based on the following template.